-On the current record, the evidence shows it is more likely than not that the claims of the '520 patent fail to satisfy the written description requirement because they "recite a description of the problem to be solved while claiming all solutions to it and . . . cover any compound later actually invented and determined to fall within the claim's functional boundaries-leaving it to the pharmaceutical industry to complete an unfinished invention."
+On the current record, the evidence shows it is more likely than not that the claims of the '652 patent fail to satisfy the written description requirement because they "recite a description of the problem to be solved while claiming all solutions to it and . . . cover any compound later actually invented and determined to fall within the claim's functional boundaries-leaving it to the pharmaceutical industry to complete an unfinished invention."
 Ariad, 598 F.3d at 1353.

-Accordingly, on the current record, we find that Petitioner has demonstrated that it is more likely than not that the '520 patent does not comply with the written description requirement.
-Similarly, the current record does not appear to provide evidence of possession of the full scope of the claims of the '520 patent in the '731 application or any of the subsequent divisional or continuation applications leading to the '520 patent that claim priority to the '731 application (which appear to all have similar specifications) for the reasons given above.
-10 Therefore, the '520 patent might not receive the benefit of priority to the earlier filed applications, and based on this preliminary determination, is eligible for post-grant review
+Accordingly, Petitioner has demonstrated that it is more likely than not that there is insufficient written description for the challenged claims.
+Similarly, the current record does not appear to provide evidence of possession of the full scope of the claims of the '652 patent in the '731 application or any of the subsequent divisional or continuation applications leading to the '652 patent that claim priority to the '731 application (which appear to all have similar specifications) for the reasons given above.
+Therefore, the challenged claims of the '652 patent do not receive the benefit of priority from the earlier filed applications, and based on this preliminary determination, the '652 patent is eligible for post-grant review because the

-10 We do not agree with Patent Owner that Petitioner only evaluates description and enablement as of 2011, rather than as of the 2012 filing date of the '731 application.
+We do not agree with Patent Owner that Petitioner only evaluates description and enablement as of 2011, rather than as of the 2012 filing date of the '731 application.
 See, e.g., Prelim.
 Resp.
-1, 10-12, 32.
-Instead, we agree with Petitioner that it "did not restrict the § 112(a) analysis to December 2011;" instead, "it stated [that] the claims are not entitled to the 'December 28, 2012' date of the '731 Application, while 'the obviousness grounds use' the December 2011 priority date being claimed."
+1, 11-12, 32.
+Instead, we agree with Petitioner that it "did not restrict the § 112(a) analysis to December 2011;" rather Petitioner stated that "the claims are not entitled to the 'December 28, 2012' benefit date of the '731 Application, while 'the obviousness grounds use' the December 2011 priority date being claimed."
 Prelim.
 Reply 5-6 (citing Pet.
 5-6, 15-16).

-because the effective filing date is no earlier than the '520 patent's filing date of December 19, 2022.
+effective filing date is no earlier than the '652 patent's actual filing date of December 12, 2022.
 See Ex.
 1001, code (22).